 - a.
 The promotion of inclusive dialogue and tolerance among citizens; - b.
 The promotion of peace building initiatives among communities, and; - c.
-Strengthening citizens' engagement through establishment of Local Peace Committees.
+The strengthening of citizens' engagement through establishment of Local Peace Committees.

-In a bid to meet up with these Constitutional, Statutory and Strategic responsibilities, the NPRC seeks to ensure that electoral violence and disputations are addressed by ensuring that human behaviours, structures, systems and procedures are transformed to guarantee non-recurrence of conflicts.
+In a bid to meet up with these Constitutional, Statutory and Strategic responsibilities, the NPRC seeks to address electoral violence and disputations by ensuring that human behaviours, structures, systems and procedures are transformed to guarantee non-recurrence of current and past conflicts.

-A conflict and peace observation plan is a strong base for conflict prevention and management as this gives room for pro-active and early detention of election related disputes and violence rather than a reactive response mechanism.
+A conflict and peace observation plan presents a strong base for conflict prevention and management as this gives room for pro-active and early detention of election related disputes and violence rather than a reactive response mechanism.
 Sustained interventions are crucial to addressing the underlying causes of election violence, as well as the frustrations and incentives that perpetuate political intolerance.
-Peace monitoring strategies aimed at conflict prevention considering conflict drivers also present a more sustainable and evidence-based action agenda to prevent election violence.
+Peace promotion strategies aimed at conflict prevention considering conflict drivers also provide a more sustainable and evidence-based action agenda to prevent election violence.
 This Election Conflict Prevention Strategy is a commitment to leverage on the competencies, expertise and experiences of ongoing peace building initiatives and collaboratively mobilize for peace during the electoral period.